monitorjbl/hobo-cloud/README.md

 ### Add node to Hobo Cloud

 Once you've got Docker running on the node, you need to add it to the Hobo Cloud.
-You can do this in two ways: from the web UI or from the node itself.
+You can do this in two ways: with the web UI or with the REST interface.

 **Web UI**

 Once you've started the hobo controller, you can add nodes by going to `http://localhost:8000/#/node` and clicking the lovely green '+' button.

-**Node**
+**REST**

-Run this script on the node (remember to change the variable values to suit this node):
+Run this script anywhere that has cURL installed (the node itself probably will):

 ```
 # Hobo controller hostname or IP address